 now streaming

-This article is updated frequently as titles leave and enter the service. *New additions are indicated with an asterisk.
+This article is updated frequently as titles leave and enter Max. *New additions are indicated with an asterisk.

-While the headlines have been more about what’s been pulled from HBO Max and how it’ll soon be going away after its merger with Discovery+, there’s still so much television greatness on the streaming giant.
+While the headlines have been more about how HBO Max is changing into Max in the wake of Warner Bros.’ merger with Discovery, there’s still so much television greatness on the revised streaming giant.
 It helps to have the (mostly) the entire catalog of the best cable company in history to pull from to populate a streaming service.
 HBO changed TV, and they’re using the power of that legacy to try and change streaming too.
 To keep this list in check, we decided to limit it to shows that are all wrapped up: either mini-series or multi-season shows that have aired their finales.
-So, yeah, you can use HBO Max to catch up on The Last of Us and Succession too, but they won’t be on here until they’re done.
-(Although ongoing HBO Max originals like Hacks are included.)
+So, yeah, you can use Max to catch up on The Last of Us and Succession too, but they won’t be on here until they’re done.
+(Although ongoing Max originals like Hacks are included.)
 Expect regular updates with new gems.

 Drama